Are you looking for some useful smoke idioms?

 - Meaning: used to refer to a big city.
 Often used to refer to London.

-- Use In A Sentence: John and Lisa often dream about leaving the big smoke one day and living in the countryside.
+- Use In A Sentence: John and Lisa often dream about leaving the big smoke and living abroad.
+However, that is just a dream.
+I can’t imagine that they would actually leave the city they love.

 - Meaning: used to describe a person that is attractive or good looking.